 For example, you'll switch to indoor shoes at school and at a gym/sports venue (if you decide to join/use one during your time here).

-You should also be prepared to potentially have to take your shoes off and use slippers when going to the bathroom, at traditional Japanese restaurants, bars and hotels as well as many sightseeing places including inside castles and other historic buildings as well as shrines and temples.
+You should also be prepared to potentially have to take your shoes off and use slippers when going to the bathroom, at traditional Japanese restaurants, bars, and hotels as well as many sightseeing places including inside castles and other historic buildings like shrines and temples.